By Everything Shih Tzu October 20, 2022

 And because their sense of taste and smell diminishes, they are less likely to detect new flavors in their food.
 So you may have to mix up their meals and give them a variety of flavors to keep them interested.

 A senior dog's nutritional needs also change over time due to a decrease in activity levels, which is why feeding them the ideal diet from an early age is so important for their long-term health.

-Read on to find out more about these dietary changes and how you can easily implement them in your dog’s daily life.
+Read on to learn more about these dietary changes and how you can easily implement them in your dog's daily life.

 One of the most critical factors when it comes to your senior dog’s diet is how much your dog should be eating on a daily basis.